matrix-org/synapse/docs/usage/configuration/config_documentation.md

 filter events received over federation so that events that should have been purged are ignored and not stored again.

 The message retention policies feature is disabled by default.
+Please be advised that enabling this feature carries some risk.
+There are known bugs with the implementation which can cause database corruption.
+Setting retention to delete older history is less risky than deleting newer history but in general caution is advised when enabling this experimental feature.
+You can read more about this feature [here](../../message_retention_policies.md).

 This setting has the following sub-options:
 * `default_policy`: Default retention policy.
 If set, Synapse will apply it to rooms that lack the